The IoT-trackers are developed by IntSpo AS and connected to Telenor's NarrowBand IoT-net (NB-IoT).

 - During Christmas rush last year, there was such a large lack of packing cages in some areas that we had to switch to a cardboard solution.
 These cardboard cages can withstand much less and do not have as much capacity, says Alexander Haneng, director of digital innovation in Posten and Bring.

 Now Posten and Bring will face the challenge.
 The company has good experience with innovative thinking, and in collaboration with IntSpo, they will test out unique digital tracking devices that are mounted on the package container.

-The goal is to cope with fewer cages - because the cages are in the right place at the right time.
+The goal is to have fewer cages by being able to make sure that the cages are in the right place at the right time.

-It is not that there are too few parcels, but they are often in the wrong place.
+It is not that there are too few parcel cages, but they are often in the wrong place.
 The cages can be left in a terminal, warehouse or store where they can be very difficult to track.
 Each cage costs several thousand kroners in purchases.

 The smart and efficient tracking units used by Posten and Bring have been developed by Intspo AS and are equipped with GPS tracking and connected to Telenor's NarrowBand IoT network (NB-IoT).
 With high frequency they send information up to the cloud.
 NB-IoT uses Telenor's 4G signals with a 99.4 per cent population coverage and fits well with the assignment.

 - This gives us the opportunity to track the cages at any time.
 We can bring up all the cages on a map where their position is updated continuously and we can also see where they have been, says Haneng, adding:

 - That's why the NarrowBand IoT is so suitable.
 It has good coverage throughout the country and requires very little power.